stevenfollis/dcus-2018-hol/mta-java/README.md

 # Step 0: The Play with Docker Lab Environment

-This workshop is only available to people in a pre-arranged workshop during the Docker Fifth Birthday celebrations.
-That will likely happen through a [Docker Meetup](https://events.docker.com/chapters/), or special arrangements between Docker and your company.
-The workshop leader will provide you with the URL to a workshop environment that includes [Docker Enterprise Edition](https://www.docker.com/enterprise-edition).
+This workshop is only available to people in doing a [Hands-on-Lab at DockerCon 2018](https://2018.dockercon.com/hands-on-labs/).

+# TODO: Add Link to Environment

 If none of these apply to you, contact your local [Docker Meetup Chapter](https://events.docker.com/chapters/) and ask if there are any scheduled workshops.
 In the meantime, you may be interested in the labs available through the [Play with Docker Classroom](https://training.play-with-docker.com).